G-Eva89/hue-tiful/README.md

 # ilovehue
-A game made using python, inspired by the mobile game I Love Hue
+Inspired by the mobile game I Love Hue, made using python